ruidazeng/matcher/README.md

 ### The Core Idea

-Each manufactured part has a unique piezoelectric impedance "fingerprint" when measured across a frequency range.
+The fundamental approach involves attaching **piezoelectric transducers** to rigid physical parts and measuring the part's electromechanical response to an induced vibration over a range of frequencies.
+This creates an **impedance identity** that uniquely identifies the part.

+Key properties of piezoelectric signatures:

+1. **Physically Unclonable**: There are currently no known ways to manufacture a part with a *desired* impedance identity
+2. **Tamper-Evident**: If the sensor is removed or tampered with, the signature is destroyed
+3. **Quality-Linked**: Lower-quality counterfeits inherently create different signatures, forcing counterfeiters to manufacture at the same quality as legitimate producers

 By modeling these signatures as **multivariate probability distributions**, we can:

 1. **Register** authentic parts by measuring their signatures multiple times
 2. **Classify** new measurements against registered part distributions
 3. **Detect** counterfeits when signatures don't match any known distribution
+4. **Estimate** the global collision rate using Markov Integration

 <p align="center">
   <img src="images/signature_comparison.png" alt="Signature Comparison" width="600"/>